davidhozic/discord-advertisement-framework/docs/source/logging.rst

 ~~~~~~~~~~~~~~~~~~~~
 :Description:
     This table contains the actual logs of sent messages, if the message type is :ref:`DirectMESSAGE`, then all the information is stored in this table.
-    If the types are **Voice/Text** MESSAGE, then part of the log (to which channels it sent), is saved in the :ref:`MessageChannelLOG` table.
+    If the types are **Voice/Text** MESSAGE, then channel part of the log is saved in the :ref:`MessageChannelLOG` table.

 :Attributes:
   - |PK| id: Integer  - This is an internal ID of the log inside the database.